u2x1/wl-bot/README.md

 ## NOTE

-The Telegram part API is **not** fully implement.
+The Telegram part API is **not** fully implemented.
 It's unable to get images from updates.
 The image's url getting from Telegram updates contains bot token, and I have no idea handling this.

 But it will still be able to send photos wherever on Telegram or QQ.